BACCHUS Marsh police have asked for public assistance to find a 46-year-old

 She wasn't aware of any issues her father faced.
 The maximum father and daughter

-would go without speaking was three days, so the disappearance was out of
+would go without speaking was three days, so the disappearance was

 Detective Sergeant Lobb said anyone with information could call Crime Stoppers